TXV Power Element of Surprise

-The sensing bulb and power element contain a mixed liquid / vapor charge, when the bulb temperature increases the pressure in the bulb increases which opens the valve (increases the orifice size, feeding more refrigerant into the evaporator).
+The sensing bulb and power element contain a mixed liquid/vapor charge (under most conditions), when the bulb temperature increases the pressure in the bulb increases which opens the valve (increases the orifice size, feeding more refrigerant into the evaporator).
 When the sensing bulb temperature decreases the pressure in the bulb decreases which closes the valve (decreases the orifice size, feeding less refrigerant into the evaporator).

-Good practice is to first confirm that you have proper subcool all the way to calve inlet.
-Next, remove the sensing bulb and warm it in you hand with panels on and the system running.
-With a properly functioning element the suction pressure will increase and the superheat will decrease.
-If you do not get this response then either the power element has lost it’s charge or the valve is severely blocked.
+Next, remove the sensing bulb and warm it in your hand with panels on and the system running.
+With a properly functioning element, the suction pressure will increase and the superheat will decrease.
+If you do not get this response then either the power element has lost its charge or the valve is severely blocked.

-Also keep in mind that some expansion valves are field adjustable.
-In this case ensure that the valve is adjusted full counterclockwise (open) before condemning the valve as failed closed.
+Keep in mind that some expansion valves are field adjustable.
+In this case, ensure that the valve is adjusted full counterclockwise (open) before condemning the valve as failed closed.

-Keep in mind that some valves have replaceable power elements, check to see if you can replace the element instead of the entire valve to say time and expense for the customer.
+Keep in mind that some valves have replaceable power elements, check to see if you can replace the element instead of the entire valve to say time and expense for the customer when applicable.